AN Easy Blue Mountains Drive- 3 road Trip Itineraries

 This page contains affiliate links.
 Please see our full disclosure for more details.

-How to Plan a Blue Mountains road trip Itinerary
+How to plan a Blue Mountains road trip itinerary

 - Itinerary 1 – Hit as many sites as you can in one day (limited walking) and lots of photography